jverzani/Mustache.jl/README.md

 the position is 1 and tail is  2
 ```

-We export `render`.
-It seems too generic, but `render` is traditional
-with Mustache.
 The first argument of `render` can be an `IO` instance.
 If it is not given, then `sprint` is used to provide one.
-(Thanks Stefan for the suggestion.)

 The non-standard string literal `mt`, used above to make the `tpl`
 object, is optional.
 If used, then the parsing is done at compile time
 and should be faster when used in a loop, say.
-(Thanks Patrick!)
+A triple-quoted form is also available.

 Similarly, we can use a module as a view such as `Main`: